 SAN FRANCISCO'S LEGACY MOVIE HOUSES

-View recent recent coverage of moviehouses facing character-defining changes, such as the controversial changes proposed for the historic Castro Theatre.
+View coverage of moviehouses facing character-defining changes, such as the controversial changes coming to the historic Castro Theatre.

 Read more about the preservation efforts to save and restore San Francisco's legacy movie houses as was the case of the Harding Theater and The Alamo Drafthouse Cinema New Mission.